 If you’ve tried a Whole30, there’s no shame in that.
 (I did one, too.)

 Look, the Whole30 is great at marketing itself as an amazing, life-changing, hard-but-worth-it plan.
 They’ve built a community around it, which can feel nice and supportive.
 They’ve published recipe books with gorgeous photos and, to be honest, some great recipes.
 Doing a Whole30 has become kind of a badge of honor in diet culture.

 If you’re fallen for their marketing, there’s no need to feel guilty.
 Once upon a time, before I knew better, I did a Whole30, too.
 It was very hard and not very rewarding.
 It made me afraid of sugar and grains for a while afterwards, for no good reason.
 Now, I understand that none of what they sell is real, and that the only way to true food freedom (a term they co-opt) is to not have any rules around food.

 Hopefully, you understand in hindsight that the intense cravings you had for sugar and carbs (or whatever other off-limits foods) in the days, weeks, or months after Whole30 weren’t because sugar and carbs are bad and must be avoided.
 They happened because of the fear and restriction that Whole30 creates.

 If you struggle with an eating disorder, disordered eating, bingeing, or constant food cravings, Whole30 is not the answer.
 Most likely, it’ll make your problems worse.
 Instead, working with a registered dietitian can help you break free from unhealthy patterns for good.
-To learn more about my nutrition counseling services, go here (virtual coaching) or here (in-person counseling in Raleigh, NC).
+I specialize in helping folks recover from orthorexia, an unhealthy obsession with “healthy” eating and wellness.
+Book a free consult to learn more about how you can find real food freedom.